Skip to main content

 Subsection 3.1.1 Systems

-If we have several dependent variables, suppose \(y_1\text{,}\) \(y_2\text{,}\) ..., \(y_n\text{,}\) then we can have a differential equation involving all of them and their derivatives with respect to one independent variable \(x\text{.}\) For example, \(y_1'' = f(y_1',y_2',y_1,y_2,x)\text{.}\) Usually, when we have two dependent variables, we have two equations such as
+Given several dependent variables, suppose \(y_1\text{,}\) \(y_2\text{,}\) ..., \(y_n\text{,}\) we can have a differential equation involving all of them and their derivatives with respect to one independent variable \(x\text{.}\) For example, \(y_1'' = f(y_1',y_2',y_1,y_2,x)\text{.}\) Usually, when we have two dependent variables, we have two equations such as

 \begin{equation*} \begin{aligned} y_1'' & = f_1(y_1',y_2',y_1,y_2,x) , \\ y_2'' & = f_2(y_1',y_2',y_1,y_2,x) , \end{aligned} \end{equation*}

-for some functions \(f_1\) and \(f_2\text{.}\) We call the above a system of differential equations.
-More precisely, the above is a second order system of ODEs as second order derivatives appear.
+for some known functions \(f_1\) and \(f_2\text{.}\) We call the above a system of differential equations.
+More precisely, the above is a second-order system of ODEs as second-order derivatives appear.
 The system

 \begin{equation*} \begin{aligned} x_1' & = g_1(x_1,x_2,x_3,t) , \\ x_2' & = g_2(x_1,x_2,x_3,t) , \\ x_3' & = g_3(x_1,x_2,x_3,t) , \end{aligned} \end{equation*}

-is a first order system, where \(x_1,x_2,x_3\) are the dependent variables, and \(t\) is the independent variable.
+is a first-order system, where \(x_1,x_2,x_3\) are the dependent variables, and \(t\) is the independent variable.

 The terminology for systems is essentially the same as for single equations.
 For the system above, a solution is a set of three functions \(x_1(t)\text{,}\) \(x_2(t)\text{,}\) \(x_3(t)\text{,}\) such that